 The market was closed completely in 2008, while another reform took place, only being opened again in April of 2010.

-The market is situated in the center of Malaga, almost midway between El Corte Ingles and Calle Larios.
-Google map
+The market is situated in the centre of Malaga, almost midway between El Corte Inglés and Calle Larios - Google map.